-S. S. Sl.
-CSR project No. or activity identified Sector in which the project is covered Projects or programs (1) Local area or other Amount outlay (budget) Amount spent on the projects or programs sub- heads: ent on the ograms sub- ds: Cumula- tive ex- penditure Amount spent: Direct or through (2) Specify the state and district where Projects or Programs was undertaken project or programs wise (1) Direct (2) expenditure Overheads on projects or programs (2) Overheads up to the reporting period implementing agency 7 Environment Sustainability Clause (iv) environment sustainability Local Area in the State of West Bengal \$\$ 0.00 \$\$ 0.00 ĒZ \$\$ 0.00 Direct
+CSR project or activity Sector in which the project is covered Projects or programs (1) Local area or other Amount outlay Amount spent on the projects or programs sub- ent on the ograms sub- Cumula- tive ex- Amount spent: Direct dentified (2) Specify the state and district where Projects or Programs was undertaken (budget) project or programs wise σ : ds: (2) Overheads penditure up to the reporting period or through implementing agency Environment Clause (iv) environment Clause (iv) environment Local Area in the State of West \$\$ 0.00 \$\$ 0.00 ΞZ \$\$ 0.00 Direct Sustainability sustainability Bengal

-\$ Amount is ₹30,000/- . \$\$ Amount is ₹25,000/-.
+\$ Amount is ₹30,000/-. \$\$ Amount is ₹25,000/-.

-Support to Non-Government Organisations or Charitable Institutions.
+Support to Non-Covernment Organisations or Charitable Institutions.

-S. C. Agarwalla Chairman - CSR Committee Chairman & Managing Director DIN: 00088384 for the financial year ended 31 March 2020
+S. C. Agarwalla Chairman - CSR Committee